Learning to Adapt the Parameters of Behavior Trees and Motion Generators (BTMGs) to Task Variations: Introduction

 To overcome the challenges, Rovida F. et al.~\cite{rovida18btmg} have suggested a representation that combines behavior trees (BT)~\cite{colledanchise142iicirsa, colledanchise17bt} and motion generators (MG), (BTMG).
 In our previous work, we used BTMGs to model skills for contact-rich tasks such as inserting a peg into the hole to mimic engine assembly~\cite{rovida18btmg, mayr21iros} and pushing an object to a target location~\cite{mayr2022combining,mayr2022skill}.

 A BTMG is a parameterized policy representation that combines the strengths of both behavior trees and motion generators.
-Behavior trees provide a clear and intuitive way to describe the high-level logic of the robot's behavior, while motion generators generate the low-level motion commands.
+Behavior trees provide a clear and intuitive way to describe the high-level logic of the robot's behavior, while motion generators generate the low-level motion commands by controlling the end-effector in Cartesian space.
+For a more concrete definition of motion generators, refer to ~\cite{rovida18btmg}.
 The parameters of a BTMG can be used to specify the structure of the behavior tree as well as values such as controller stiffness.

 BTMGs are easy to interpret and can be designed to be \textbf{robust} to faults and failures that can occur during execution~\cite{rovida18btmg}.
 Furthermore, they have the ability to be \textbf{reactive}~\cite{colledanchise142iicirsa}, allowing the robot to adapt and respond to current circumstances.
 Simple BTs can also be systematically combined with more complex ones to solve complex tasks ~\cite{rovida18btmg, mayr21iros, rovida172iicirsi}.